textrawl

 Batch Upload

-Upload converted files to Supabase with automatic embedding
+Upload converted files to your knowledge base with automatic embedding

-Upload converted markdown files to your Supabase knowledge base with automatic chunking and embedding.
+Upload converted markdown files to your knowledge base with automatic chunking and embedding.

 Usage